mramshaw/Elastic/README.md

 and a __Document store__ second.
 Of course, many relational databases also offer full-text search capabilities, however it is probably its real-time streaming characteristics that make Elasticsearch attractive.

-[As a document-store, it seem to offer a strong challenge to MongoDB.
+[As a document-store, it seems to offer a strong challenge to MongoDB.
 And it can also handle __search__.]

 Elasticsearch seems to be very similiar to [Apache Cassandra](http://cassandra.apache.org/).